How the New Platform Works in the Real World…

 Deeper foot wells and the return of the narrower, well-cushioned Ergolock seat are also a plus.
 Together, they make it easier than ever to put my leg muscles into the mix when manoeuvring the new platform Sea Doo GTX.
 This certainly contributes to its improved ride quality, better control and a reduction of rider fatigue after a long day’s ride.

 At 27 US gal (102.5 l), the new Sea Doo platform provides 10.4 US gal (39.5 l) more on board storage space than its 2017 counterpart.
 This space includes a new front storage compartment almost large enough to sleep in.
 No problem carrying all your gear on this ski!

 For touring riders, this much space is a big deal.
 And given that I can add 5.5 US gal (21 l) more with a quick-attach rear cargo LinQ system bag, I’m pleased with this increased carrying capacity.
 And how easy the bag is to attach using the pop-up integrated brackets recessed into the rear deck.

 This extra room also includes a repurposed glove box.
 Located in the same place as usual between your thighs, it’s now a watertight, shockproof compartment reconfigured to provide a safe and secure place to carry smart phones with dimensions of up to 6.3” (160 mm) X 3.3” (85 mm).
-For touring riders who want their smart phones handy while riding, this is a the cat’s meow!
+For touring riders who want their smart phones handy while riding in 2019, this is a the cat’s meow!